atsign-foundation/at_protocol/decisions/2024-02-c99-minimum-version.md

 * **Status:** Draft
 * **Last Updated:** 2024-02-14
-* **Objective:** Decide on a minimum version of the C SDK to support.
+* **Objective:** Decide on a minimum version of the C SDK to support; C89/90 or C99.

 ## Context & Problem Statement
 We have not made a concrete decision on which version of C to support in the C SDK.
 We need to make a decision on which version of C to support in the C SDK.

 ## Goals
-1. Decide on a minimum version of C to support in the C SDK
+Goal of this document is to decide on a minimum version of C to support in the C SDK

 ### Non-goals
-- Support for older versions of C such as C89/90
+N/A

 ## Other considerations <!-- optional -->
 C99 supports backwards compatibility with C89/90 (kind of). [source](https://en.wikipedia.org/wiki/C99).